Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Preliminaries

 \item \textbf{Sentiment (Tone) Bias.} The judge’s scoring is influenced by the emotional tone or politeness of the answer’s language.
 Answers that are phrased in a positive, agreeable, or empathic manner might receive better evaluations than a more neutral or blunt answer conveying the same facts.
 This bias implies an LLM judge might confuse polite or emotional wording with higher quality.

 \end{itemize}

 Explicit biases include the following seven biases: \begin{itemize} \item \textbf{Authority (Reference) Bias.} Judges can be swayed by answers that invoke authoritative sources or formal citations, granting them undue credibility.
 If an answer includes references to research, standards, or expert names (even if irrelevant or fabricated), an LLM judge might score it higher.
-This bias reflects an over-reliance on authority cues, i.e., the model conflates the presence of references with answer quality.
+In telecom standard implementation, a response that hallucinates non-existent 3GPP or IEEE citations might be scored higher than a correct answer without citations, potentially misleading engineers during protocol configuration.

 \item \textbf{Factual Error (Misinformation) Bias.} The judge’s scoring can be insensitive to the correctness of factual content.
 For example, an answer containing a subtle factual mistake but phrased confidently may still receive a high score, effectively allowing misinformation to pass as acceptable \cite{chen2024humans}.
-This oversight means incorrect or misleading answers might escape proper penalization, which is especially risky in network operations or other high-stakes communication scenarios where accuracy is paramount.
+This oversight means incorrect or misleading answers might escape proper penalization, which is especially risky in network operations or other high-stakes communication scenarios where a confident but factually incorrect configuration parameter (e.g., wrong IP subnet mask or BGP weight) can lead to widespread service outages.

 \item \textbf{Diversity (Demographic) Bias.} The judge’s evaluation may shift based on perceived demographic or identity cues in the content.
 If the model infers the responder belongs to a certain group (for instance, a particular gender or ethnicity), it might unconsciously alter its scoring due to ingrained stereotypes or training data imbalances \cite{ye2024justice}.
 For example, an equally competent answer might be scored differently if it appears to come from a female expert or a minority community, reflecting an unfair bias unrelated to the actual answer quality.
 Such demographic prejudice in evaluations is problematic for communication systems, which must remain fair and consistent across a diverse user base.